MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/web-mobile-app.md

 ### Can learners change/update user profile fields?

-Learners can change/update profile fields via the profile section in the learners portal.
+Learners can change/update profile fields via the profile section in learners portal.
 Administrators can change these values via the bulk upload functionality.
 Refer [**this article**](../user-management/organize-users/add-multiple-users-to-the-group.md#steps-to-bulk-upload-users-to-specific-group) for more information.

 ### Can Community Training be used in low bandwidth and no internet connectivity scenarios?

-Microsoft Community Training platform is designed to be lightweight and supports adaptive streaming for seamless content consumption for low network connectivity scenarios:
+Community Training is designed to be lightweight and supports adaptive streaming for seamless content consumption for low network connectivity scenarios:

 * For video content, it supports streaming under all network speeds – 100 kbps, 256 kbps, 2G as well as 3G.

 * For other content types like PDF and doc files, the complete content needs to be downloaded before learners can start consuming the content.

-* On the mobile app, learners can also download the content and consume the same in offline mode.
+* On the mobile app, learners can also download the content and consume it in offline mode.

 ### How can learners search for courses on the platform?